The spectacular Skógafoss Waterfall in South-Iceland and the Legend of the Treasure Chest

-Skógafoss waterfall has been my all time favourite waterfall in Iceland, since I first visited it as a child with my parents.
+Skógafoss waterfall has been my all-time favourite waterfall in Iceland since I first visited it as a child with my parents.

-Seeing that it produces a lot of spray then you will be able to see beautiful rainbows on sunny days.
+Seeing that the waterfall produces a lot of drizzle you will be able to see beautiful rainbows on sunny days.

-In one photo I look like I am the gold at the end of the rainbow as the end of the rainbow seems to be coming out of my ear :D
+In one photo I look like I am the gold at the end of the rainbow as the end of the rainbow seems to be coming out of my ear :)

 But it is well worth climbing up all these steps to see Skógafoss from above and the beautiful view from up there.

 In 2010 Eyjafjallajökull glacier started erupting and blew millions of tons of ash into the atmosphere.
-Skógafoss went grey and everything was covered in ash.
+Skógafoss went grey, and everything was covered in ash.

 The Legend of the Treasure Chest in Skógafoss

 At that time Loðmundur lived in Sólheimar, the next farm east of Sólheimasandur sands, and thus they were neighbours. Þrasi and Loðmundur were both very skilled in magical arts.

 This resulted in the sand, called Sólheimasandur plains, being void of grass - and one can still see many runways in the sand where the river has run at each given time.

-On the east side of Jökulsá glacial river there is a hill in Sólheimaheiði heath leading from the mountain alongside the river - it is called Loðmundarsæti; but opposite on the west side of the river in the lower part of Mt.
+On the east side of Jökulsá glacial river, there is a hill in Sólheimaheiði heath leading from the mountain alongside the river - it is called Loðmundarsæti, but opposite on the west side of the river in the lower part of Mt.
 Skógafjall there is a place called Þrasaháls hill.

 But it seems like there is always a whirl in this river and that one wave seeks upstream, while the other falls downwards, and the story goes that this unnaturalness of the river stems from the fight between Þrasi and Loðmundur.